 GOAL 5: Gender equality

-Like many others, I care a lot about the goal of gender equality.
-I’ve experienced the effects of gender inequality in my own life and seen it in the lives of women I know.
-It’s a sad fact that prejudice based on gender plays a huge role in women’s careers, safety, and daily lives.
-Although I believe it’s not just about equality between genders.
-Everyone deserves a fair chance at making the most out of their potential and not be defined or limited by a social construct of what you look like or should behave like.
-Whether it be male, female or non-binary, black or white, disabled or not, queer or straight.
-I believe that what we look like and who we like shouldn’t have an impact on what we can and cannot do in the lives we’ve been given.
+The subject of gender equality plays an important part in my work.
+I’ve experienced the effects of gender inequality both in my own life and in the lives of the women I know.
+Prejudice based on gender is still a reality today and plays a huge role in women’s careers, safety, and daily lives.
+We should all deserve a fair chance at making the most out of our potential and not be defined or limited by a social construct.
+Whether you are male, female or non-binary, BIPOC (Black, Indigenous, and People of Color) or white, disabled or able-bodied, a- or neurotypical, queer or straight.
+What we look like, what we think like, and who we like should never have an impact on our safety and what we can and cannot do.

-In my work, I don’t draw people with the thought of ‘this is a woman’ or ‘this is a man’.
-I draw the essence of what a human being is and disconnect the figures from gender, race, and background.
-As a result, my drawings celebrate the primal aspect of humanity, the homo sapiens in its purest form.
-In this manner, I intend to highlight the spirituality which I believe is in all of us.
-The experience of being human is what we all have in common and what should be the base of how we treat each other; with tolerance, love, and respect.
+In my work, I draw the essence of what a human being is and disconnect the figures from stereotypes surrounding gender, race, and background.
+As a result, my drawings celebrate the primal aspect of humanity, an individual in its purest form.
+In this manner, I intend to highlight the spirituality and consciousness which I believe is in all of us.
+The experience of being human is what we all have in common and what I believe should be the base of how we treat each other.
+With tolerance, love, and respect.